 - Wide variety of outdoor recreational opportunities

-These are just a few of the reasons people give for moving to the Best Places To Live in the North Carolina Mountains.
+These are just a few of the reasons people give for living in North Carolina Mountains Best Places to live.

 So let’s look at some of my favorite small towns and cities with population of less than 30,000 in the North Carolina Mountains.